TheRealDax/multi-api/README.md

 "count": 4

-The result of the above example would be "This" for getfirst and "last" for getlast
+The result of the above example would be "This" for getfirst and "last" for getlast and "This is a test st" for removelast.

 Valid request body example for getsubstring: